-Since there was no public education system in Spain at the time, Don Alonso's daughter probably learned to read and write at home.
+Since there was no public education system in Spain at the time, Don Alonso's daughter probably learned how to read and write at home.
 Nor could one compare what was offered to her in the way of education at Our Lady of Grace to any modern boarding school.
-The nuns did little more, we now conjecture, than prepare the young girls for their future life in marriage, teaching them the usual household tasks: cooking, sewing, embroidery, and other things of the sort.
+The nuns did little more, we now conjecture, than prepare the young girls for their future life in marriage, teaching them the usual household tasks: cooking, sewing, embroidery, and other things of that sort.
 Undoubtedly the girls also received some basic religious instructions.
-The gentle, friendly nun, Doña Maria Briceño, who had charge of the girls and carefully watched over them, was a woman of deep prayer.
+The gentle, friendly nun, Doña María Briceño, who had charge of the girls and carefully watched over them, was a woman of deep prayer.
 As things turned out she began to mean more to Teresa than all former friends.
-Doña Maria loved to talk about prayer, and her high spiritual ideals made Don Alonso's daughter begin to think about a vocation to the religious life and feel more favorable to the idea.
-But it seems the strain caused by the inner struggle over the pros and cons of the life of a nun harmed Teresa's health so that she had to leave the school
+Doña María loved to talk about prayer, and her high spiritual ideals made Don Alonso's daughter begin to think about a vocation to the religious life and feel more favorable to the idea.
+But it seems the strain caused by the inner struggle over the pros and cons of the life of a nun harmed Teresa's health so that she had to leave the school.

 When her health improved, she was brought to her sister's house in Castellanos de la Cañada, but with a stop along the way for a visit with her uncle Don Pedro de Cepeda, who lived as a hermit in Hortigosa.
 He introduced her to spiritual books, which helped her in the struggle she was experiencing over her vocation.
 The Letters of St Jerome, finally, became the occasion of her courage to make a definite decision.
 But then unable to bear the thought of separation, her father refused to give his consent to her becoming a nun.
 On November 2, 1535, at the age of twenty, she once again stole away from her father's house, this time not to go off to the land of the Moors but to give her life to God as a nun in the Carmelite monastery of the Incarnation.
-Yet the action was not the result of so cold or indifferent an attitude to her father's house I felt the separation so keenly that the feeling will not be greater, I think, when I die.
+Yet the action was not the result of so cold or indifferent an attitude to her father's feelings as it may seem to have been.
+She later was to write: "When I left my father's house I felt the separation so keenly that the feeling will not be greater, I think, when I die.
 For it seemed that every bone in my body was being sundered" (ch.
 4,1).
 Don Alonso, in fact, accepted it all with resignation, gave her a dowry that was more than substantial, and acquired for his daughter a private room of her own in the monastery.